Tobsoft/HTL_onboard/README.md

 - `void writeBinary(int binValue)`
   - Writes a binary value (0 to 1023) to the LED stripe.

+- `void writeProgress(int progressValue)`
+  - Writes a value to the LED stripe in progressbar form (0 to 10).

 - `void setLED(int pin)`
   - Sets a specific LED (0 to 9) on the LED stripe.